HomeSite Map

 Because of the chord structure of the verses, they actually act as a bridge between each refrain.
 Bold background harmonies are heard against George’s double-tracked lead vocals throughout the verse until the last line, which brings all three vocalists harmonizing together “she’s an angel sent to me.”
 The verses are actually nine measures long, extended during this last line to create an adequate segue back into the refrain.

 This segues into another refrain identical in structure except for different replies from George in his answer lyrics.
-Then into another verse which is also identical in structure and style apart from different lyrics.
+Then athe song goes into another verse which is also identical in structure and style apart from different lyrics.
 This time the background vocals chime in on the final line “listen can’t you see.”

 A third refrain is then heard, which is identical structurally and lyrically to the second refrain except for a couple extra “no”s in George’s lead lines.
 The third verse which follows changes things up a bit by having the background vocalists (Paul to the fore) sing the first four measures alone, while we get back to the regular three vocalist format for the last five measures, going back to the last line of the first verse, “she’s an angel sent to me.”

-The final refrain is completely identical to the third refrain except that it is extended to sixteen measures to act as a suitable ending.
+The final refrain is completely identical to the third refrain except that it is extended to sixteen measures in order to act as a suitable ending.
 The final four measures continue the 'warning / disbelief' dialog lyrically while we hear a return of the introductory 'Latin' guitar phrases at the same time.
 Instead of the fade-out ending of the original version by The Donays, the group brings the song to a full conclusion similar to how they ended it when played live at The Cavern and elsewhere.

 As stated earlier, the lyrics are depicting friends warning the singer that his new love interest has a reputation for breaking hearts, while the lead singer counters with disbelief and claims “she’ll never hurt me.”
-The clever use of lyrics was no doubt a feature that attracted The Beatles to the song, one example being the repeated “devil” and “angel” comparisons.
+The clever use of lyrics was no doubt a feature that attracted The Beatles to the song, one example being all of the repeated “devil” and “angel” comparisons.
 Another is the clever rhyming of “don’t take chances if your romance is,” which is similar to many songs in the Lennon / McCartney catalog, such as “it won’t be long till I belong to you.”

 Concerning the lyrics, The Beatles purposely made the gender change from "Devil in His Heart" to "Devil In Her Heart" with all the necessary alterations throughout the song.
 There was one inadvertent error made as well, due to them trying to decipher the lyrics from the original record.
-"No, not me will he deceive" mistakenly became "no-no-nay will she deceive."
+"No, not me will he deceive" was mistakenly interpreted as "no-no-nay will she deceive."
 Interestingly, they sang the correct line during their BBC performance two days earlier, but changed it to “no-no-nay” when recording it properly in EMI Studios.
 And when The Beatles returned to the song six years later (January 7th, 1969) for an impromptu run-through of the song, Lennon is heard correcting McCartney's remembrance of the lyrics, still insisting these lyrics as "no-no-nay."

 George Harrison gets the nod as the true highlight of the song, with his 'Latin' guitar phrasings and suitable lead vocal work.
 Ringo also impresses with his Latin-sounding 'bam-boom-boom' drum fills that introduce the song as well as each refrain.
 His drum style throughout has a rumba rhythm which, with the maraca overdub, creates a convincing Latin feel.
 His open hi-hat sound, common with early Beatle songs, gives the song a fullness and drive that is lacking on the original version.